Duet3D/PluginRepository/src/plugins/ObjectCancelPlugin.md

 plugin_submitted_by: Sindarius
 plugin: true
 title: Object Cancel
-abstract: Cancel objects in your print with a 2D view
+abstract: Allows you to quickly cancel objects in your prints in a simple view.
 author: Sindarius
 repo: ObjectCancelPlugin
 branch: main